Tipser/slate/source/includes/_advanced-usage.md

     ...
  });
 ```
-The status should then be transferred to the browser.
+The `initialState` should then be transferred to the browser.
 For this purpose, it can be assigned to the global window object and placed in the returned html document:

 ```html
 <script>window.TIPSER_STATE = ${JSON.stringify(initialState)}</script>
 ```

-On the client side, use `window.TIPSER_STATE` as the initial State `SsrTipserElementsProvider`:
+On the client side, use `window.TIPSER_STATE` as the `initialState` of `SsrTipserElementsProvider`:

 ```typescript
 <TipserElementsProvider posId={POS_ID}>